aaron18072002/notes/english.md

 -- Preposition is word or combination of word, used to show the relationship between a noun or pronoun in a sentence to another word in the same sentence.

--- There are 5 different ways of preposition.
+-- There are 5 different ways of preposition:

+--- Preposition of position or place:

+--- Preposition of movement or direction:

+--- Preposition of time:

+--- Preposition of purpose:

 -- Simple preposition: in, on, off, over, at, ...

 -- Double prepositions are two simple prepositions used together: into, upon, out of, ...

 -- Compound prepositions usually a simple preposition and another word: across from, in addition to, from beneath, ...

+- The use cases of ON, AT, IN, FOR, DURING

 -- ON for days and date, AT for specific time, IN for period of time, FOR indicate the duration of time, DURING indicate events happening at the same time.